Skip to content

 4. Test a pilot product record: simulate whether one toy line could support a basic DPP-style digital layer

-This is less about guessing the final law and more about reducing future chaos.
+This is less about guessing the legal direction and more about reducing implementation chaos ahead of a confirmed obligation.

 Common Mistakes in Toy DPP Content